 Additional wages trigger employment tax costs for the business, but if the business pays for certain fringe benefits for employees, these taxes can be avoided.
 Find a complete list of fringe benefits that are exempt from FICA taxes in IRS Publication 15-B.

 There are several retirement plan choices.
 The one to use depends on your situation.
 Remember that if you have employees, the business must cover them on a nondiscriminatory basis (owners and management cannot be favored).
-But plans such as 401(k) plans shift most or all of the cost of savings to employees.
-Find more information about qualified retirement plans in IRS Publication 560.
+But a plan such as a 401(k) shifts most or all of the cost of savings to employees.

 While tax planning is a year-round activity, you can achieve dramatic savings by actions at the end of the year.
 For example, if your business is on the cash basis for accounting purposes, you can delay billing for work done late in the year so that payment will be received in the following year.
 This effectively defers tax for one year.
 Of course, tax planning should be sensitive to business realities; don’t defer income in this manner if you have concerns about the ability of a customer to pay.

-Whether you’re a sole proprietorship, limited liability company (LLC), or use some other business structure, it may be time for a change.
+Whether you’re a sole proprietorship, limited liability company (LLC), or use some other business structure, it may be time to pick a new business structure.
 For example, an LLC can elect to be taxed as an S corporation.
 In this way only salary paid to the LLC owner is subject to FICA taxes.
 If no such election is made, the LLC owner pays self-employment tax (the equivalent of the employer’s and employee’s share of FICA) on all of the business’ net earnings.
 For example, say the LLC has profits of $250,000 and it would be reasonable to pay the owner a salary of $100,000 if an election to be taxed as an S corporation is made.
 Without an election the owner pays self-employment tax on $250,000; with the election, the business and the owner each pay FICA only on $100,000.
-Click here to learn more about how you can structure your business.

 You can reduce the amount of taxes you pay if you take advantage of breaks and opportunities that are out there.
 It’s up to you (and your tax advisor) to discover them!